 MTM Connect API – Conceptual relationship

 An entity represents a real-world object; we can often identify these as the major objects of the system we are modeling.
-In our case entities would be courses, instructors, vendors, locations, classes, responses, demographic responses, enrollments, clients, business units, forms, questions, and question categories.
+In our case, entities would be courses, instructors, vendors, locations, classes, responses, demographic responses, enrollments, clients, business units, forms, questions, and question categories.
 It is important to understand the relationship between the entities.
 Each entity is connected to another entity using key columns.
 Based on the relationship between entities the key identifier can be connected to zero or more records in another entity.

 This diagram displays an abstract representation of the various entities and the relationships between them.
 Think of this diagram as a simple relationship diagram that serves as a graphical representation of entities and their relationships with each other.